CIBC-Internal/python/PC/readme.txt

      or the current directory (not useful).
   5) The directory containing the executable.

-The best installation strategy is to put the Python executable (and DLL, for Win32 platforms) in some convenient directory such as C:/python, and copy all library files and subdirectories (using XCOPY) to C:/python/lib.
+The best installation strategy is to put the Python executable and DLL in some convenient directory such as
+C:/python, and copy all library files and subdirectories (using XCOPY) to C:/python/lib.
 Then you don't need to set PYTHONPATH.
 Otherwise, set the environment variable PYTHONPATH to your Python search path.